vu-koman/java-multitenancy-benchmark/README.md

 # java-multi-tenancy-benchmark

-Simple spring boot app with load tests to compare different approaches to implement multi tenancy in a java application.
+Simple spring boot app with load tests to compare different approaches to implement multi-tenancy in a java application.

 ## Table of contents